-- 3.2.3.1 If a lender willfully extends credit to a municipality in contravention of this policy, the municipality is not bound to repay the loan or interest on the loan. - 3.2.3.2 Section 5.2.6 above does not apply if the lender: - Relied in good faith on written representations of the municipality as to
+3.2.3.1 If a lender willfully extends credit to a municipality in contravention of this policy, the municipality is not bound to repay the loan or interest on the loan.
+3.2.3.2 Section 5.2.6 above does not apply if the lender:

-Did not know and had no reason to believe that the borrowing was for the purpose of renewing or refinancing short-term debt.
+- Relied in good faith on written representations of the municipality as to the purpose of the borrowing; and - Did not know and had no reason to believe that the borrowing was for the purpose of renewing or refinancing short-term debt.